 INTRODUCTION

 Diabetes mellitus (DM) comprises of a group of conditions that have in common a metabolic dysfunction that leads to elevation in blood glucose.
 It is classified according to the etiology into three main types; type 1, 2 and gestational diabetes (GD).
 Type 1 is differentiated from type 2 by having total lack of insulin due to the destruction of the beta cells in the pancreases while in type 2 there is resistance to the actions of insulin in the cells.
-The commonest type of DM is T2DM accounting for 98% DM cases.
+The commonest type of DM is T2DM accounting for 98% of DM cases.
 The cases of T2DM have been on a constant increase in the world and it has been associated with an increase in industrialization.
 It is considered to be a lifestyle disease being associated with poor diet choices and reduced physical activity (PA).
-There is also a role of genetics in the etiology of T2DM having some people more predisposed to having it more than others (Edelman & Polonsky, 2017).
+There is also a role of genetics in the etiology of T2DM having some people more predisposed to having it than others (Edelman & Polonsky, 2017).

-T2DM is a preventable condition since the etiology has been well described and the points of intervention have also been identified hence easy to prevent its development.
+T2DM is a preventable condition since the etiology has been well described and the points of intervention have also been identified hence it is easy to prevent its development.
 Diet and PA have been at the heart of most of the interventions put in place to prevent T2DM.
-Prediabetic statues that when the impaired glucose tolerance, Impaired fasting glucose, or an A1C of 5.7-6.4 % (Knowler et al., 2002).
-Most who develop T2DM, often preceded by a period of prediabetes (Bansal, 2015).
-The CDC (2017) reports that in America approximately 84 million of the adults have prediabetes accounting for about a third of the population.
+Prediabetic states are when there is impaired glucose tolerance, impaired fasting glucose, or an A1C of 5.7-6.4 % (Knowler et al., 2002).
+Most T2DM cases are often preceded by a period of prediabetes (Bansal, 2015).
+The CDC (2017) reports that in America approximately 84 million adults have prediabetes, accounting for about a third of the population.
 More than 90% of those with prediabetes are unaware of their state.
 Studies have shown that when the right interventions are put in place the progression of prediabetes to T2DM can be reduced.

 The aim of this study is to conduct a systematic review of literature on the effectiveness of physical activity (PA) in preventing the development of T2DM.
-The question that this study asks is among those that have prediabetes, are PA activity interventions effective in preventing the development of T2DM as compared to no PA.
+The question that this study asks is among those who have prediabetes, are PA activity interventions effective in preventing the development of T2DM compared to no PA.

 METHODS

-For the conducting and reporting of this review, the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines was utilized.
+For the conducting and reporting of this review, the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines were utilized.
 PRISMA gives the minimum items that can be included in the systematic analyses and meta-analyses and is supported by evidence based studies.
-It mainly focuses on the reviews that report on randomized trial but the same concepts can be applied in reviewing other studies.
+It mainly focuses on the reviews that report on randomized trials but the same concepts can be applied in reviewing other studies.

 Eligibility Criteria

 The studies that were included in this study are those that are peer-reviewed and are based on the prevention of T2DM among individuals who have prediabetes.
 The studies that were included were those published in English.
-In establishing the particular inclusion criteria, the PICOS (participant, intervention, comparators, outcomes, and study design) guidelines were used.
+In establishing the particular inclusion criteria, the PICOS (Participant, Intervention, Comparators, Outcomes, and Study design) guidelines were used.
 To be included in this study, the article must have had participants that have been proven to be at high risk for T2DM.
 The articles should have assessed the use of PA interventions in the prevention of T2DM.
 In addition, they should be primary experimental studies with a preference for randomized control trials.
 The studies that were included were also those that provided access to the full details of the study.
 Articles that contained only the abstracts were excluded.
 Any study that had a combination of interventions was excluded.

 Search Strategy